 This article is a supplement to our main article on SSO (please read that first for context).

-Skedda has a published/official integration with Azure Active Directory (AD) / Office 365.
+Skedda has a published/official integration with Microsoft Entra ID (previously called Microsoft Azure Active Directory / Azure AD) / Office 365.
 You can find Microsoft's detailed guide for the Skedda integration here.
 Use the Microsoft guide as your main reference while you're reviewing the steps and screenshots below.

 From your ‘Enterprise applications’ page, in your ‘Default Directory’, select ‘New Application’, to begin the configuration process.

-In the Azure AD Gallery, search for Skedda, and then select ‘Create’ in order to add the Skedda-app into your Directory.
+In the Microsoft Entra ID Gallery, search for Skedda, and then select ‘Create’ in order to add the Skedda app to your Directory.

 Then, after that, select the ‘SAML’ sign-on method’:

-Step 4: Configure the ‘Relay State’ value in Azure AD
+Step 4: Configure the ‘Relay State’ value in Microsoft Entra ID

 Click on the ‘Edit’ option for the ‘Basic SAML Configuration’ section on the setup page, as shown in the screenshot above.
-From here, you need to paste the ‘Relay State’ value, found in your Skedda SSO settings page, into the ‘Relay State’ field in Azure.
+From here, you need to paste the ‘Relay State’ value, found in your Skedda SSO settings page, into the ‘Relay State’ field in Microsoft Entra ID.

 You’ll find the ‘Relay State’ value in your Skedda SSO settings as shown in the screenshot below: